Connect with others who understand.

 • Armpits

 Hair loss typically starts within two to four weeks of starting chemotherapy.
-It may fall out gradually or suddenly in large clumps.
-You may notice it more when washing or brushing your hair, or it may collect on your pillow while you’re sleeping.
-Your scalp might also feel tender from the hair loss.
+Your hair may fall out gradually or suddenly in large clumps.
+You may notice it more when washing or brushing your hair or if strands collect on your pillow while you’re sleeping.
+Your scalp might also feel tender.

 After you finish chemotherapy treatment, it can take up to a few months for your hair to start growing back.
 Around one month after treatment, there will likely be a soft peach fuzz on your scalp.
-Over the next three to six months, you can expect to grow back another two to three inches of hair.
-After one year, four to six inches of hair will grow back.
+Over the next three to six months, you can expect to grow back another 2 to 3 inches of hair.
+After one year, 4 to 6 inches of hair typically will grow back.

-Chemotherapy treatment damages hair follicles, where hair grows from.
-The follicles have to heal before new hair can begin growing.
+Chemotherapy treatment damages hair follicles (shafts on the skin through which hair grows), which have to heal before new hair can begin growing.
 You may notice changes in your hair’s texture and color after chemotherapy.
-Some people who are treated with docetaxel (Taxotere) may not completely regrow hair in some places, such as the eyelashes or eyebrows.
+Some people who receive docetaxel (Taxotere) may not completely regrow hair in some places, such as the eyelashes or eyebrows.

 Dry Mouth and Mouth Sores

-Dry mouth and mouth sores can occur rarely during chemotherapy treatment.
+Rarely, dry mouth and mouth sores can occur during chemotherapy treatment.
 Dry mouth (also known as xerostomia) occurs when you don’t make enough saliva.
 Your saliva may also become sticky and thick, which can contribute to dryness.

 • Docetaxel